Boomatang/cluster_ping/README.md

 ```

 ### Shell Integration Example
-See `scripts/current_cluster.fish` for an example of how to integrate this into a Fish shell prompt.
+See `examples/current_cluster.fish` for an example of how to integrate this into a Fish shell prompt.
 The script:
 - Runs connectivity checks in the background
 - Provides colored output based on connection status
 - Shows cluster information in shell prompts

+For detailed usage instructions and additional examples, see the [examples directory](examples/).

 ## Development